 The OHA is committed to fostering a positive environment throughout the organization that is free of violence, harassment, and discrimination, and upholds fair treatment of all persons.
+Directors are expected to uphold this commitment in interactions in their position as an OHA Director-with other board members, management, staff, government officials, leaders of partner organizations, and members of the public.

 Everyone is required to ensure that his/her communications and interactions are perceived at all times to be professional, businesslike, respectful, and civil, in terms of both tone and content.
-Interactions and communications must be conducted without discrimination, harassment, and violence.
+Interactions and communications, including activity on social networking platforms, must be conducted without discrimination, harassment, and violence.